kernelorg-mirror/docs_docsko_korg/source/social.rst

 .. note::

-  Since social.kernel.org is running on Pleroma, not Mastodon, some apps may not be fully compatible.
+  Since social.kernel.org is running on Akkoma, not Mastodon, some apps may not be fully compatible.
 The ones listed below have been tried and found working.